DevarakondaV/opencv_smile/README.md

 # Using SmileNN
 Using SmileNN is very simple because there are only two options.
 You can either use a webcam or a video file.

-To use a video file, run the following in the terminal.
+To use a video file, run the following in the terminal:
 ```
 ./SmileNN -f [path_to_video_file]
 ```
-To use a webcam.
+To use a webcam:
 ```
 1. cd \dev
 2. find ttyVideo#